shivagandra/Library-Management-System/README.md

 # Simple LMS

 A simple library management system using Django, Django Rest Framework and sqlite3.
-Currently only has Api support.

 # Instructions